Cubs vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been the moneyline favorite 58 total times this season.
-They've finished 33-25 in those games.
+- The Cubs have been favored on the moneyline 59 total times this season.
+They've finished 34-25 in those games.

-- Chicago has played as moneyline favorites of -190 or shorter in only two games this season, which it split 1-1.
+- Chicago has played as moneyline favorites of -210 or shorter in just one game this season, which it won.

-- Based on this contest's moneyline, the Cubs' implied win probability is 65.5%.
+- The Cubs have a 67.7% chance to win this matchup based on the moneyline's implied probability.

-- Chicago has had an over/under set by oddsmakers 121 times, and have combined with opponents to go over the total in 63 of those games (63-54-4).
+- Chicago has played in 122 games with set over/under, and have combined with opponents to go over the total 64 times (64-54-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!